 Like or Share non-GMO Soybean Article

-This non-GMO soybean article got so many Likes (1.8K and counting) that Big Tech simply removed all the FB Like displays from my whole website via Chrome browser for computers and Firefox browser for smartphones.
+This non-GMO soybean article got so many Likes (over 2.6K) that Big Tech simply removed all the FB Like displays from my whole website via Chrome and Firefox browsers for computers and Firefox browser for smartphones.
 This has never happened in the 9 years I've been running this website.
-Currently the FB Likes are still displayed on the Firefox browser for computers and the Chrome browser for smartphones (any browser could change at any time, as they've changed this type of censorship in the past for my novel when I pointed out what Big Tech was doing because they didn't want my information to be validated).
+Currently the FB Likes are still displayed on the Chrome browser for smartphones (any browser could change at any time, as they've changed this type of censorship in the past for my novel when I pointed out what Big Tech was doing because they didn't want my information to be validated).
 When Big Tech censors something, you know it's true and important information, otherwise they wouldn't bother.
 Thank you Big Tech for validating that my non-GMO article's information (and my novel) is important and the truth.
 There are millions and millions of people (scientists, doctors, writers, YouTubers, etc.) all around the world that are having their information censored by Big Tech.
 Just like when the CCP censors Chinese citizens that are trying to get the truth out about what's happening in China, Big Tech is censoring the Internet all over the world.
 The amount of people sharing the truth is always growing — we can't be stopped — and soon the people doing the censoring will be exposed for the whole world to see, and the truth will flood the world so that even the sleeping masses will be aware.

 non-GMO Soybean Glyphosate Cancer Imported to Taiwan